latrobe-design-system/latrobe-design-system.github.io/_docs/users/overview.md

 La Trobe's Squiz matrix CMS is already making use of the Design System - see the dcumentation here: [https://www.latrobe.edu.au/ds/ds-home](https://www.latrobe.edu.au/ds/ds-home)

-## Other CMS developers, hand coded site dvelopers, or other website products
+## Other CMS developers, hand coded site developers, or other website products

 If you want to use the DS patterns in another CMS or site: